Recommended workflow

 Next, select the tasks that make up the phase and indent them under the task that represents the phase.
 This will automatically change the task above into a summary.
 After you made this summary task, the Duration field shows the total duration of the phase, based on the subtasks indented below it.

-To indent or outdent tasks, select the desired task(s) and choose „Edit” > „Task” > „Indent” or „Outdent” in the menu bar or use the Indent or Outdent mini toolbar icon.
+To indent or outdent tasks, select the desired task(s) and choose „Edit” > „Task” > „Indent” or „Outdent” in the menu bar or use the or mini toolbar icon.

 One of the most critical steps in scheduling is to create task dependencies, or links.
 This step makes the difference between a plan that can be used as an effective management tool and a plan that can only be used as a presentation tool.